pepkit/pipestat/docs/api_docs.md

 #### Returns:

-- `any | dict[str, any]`:  a single result or a mapping with all theresults reported for the record
+- `any | Dict[str, any]`:  a single result or a mapping with all theresults reported for the record